 Are you lonely this Christmas…..again?

 Christmas is a season filled with motion.
 People are buying gifts, closing out work weeks, hoping for bonuses, and waiting on an imaginary Santa.
 Families rush through stores, scroll endlessly online, plan meals, and coordinate gatherings.
 Homes are busy with decorations, menus, schedules, and expectations.
+Parents are getting ready to attend Christmas concerts and for those of us who remember the real reason for the season, yes it is the time we celebrate the birth of our Lord and Savior Jesus Christ.
 Everything feels loud, busy, and full.

 Yet for many people, Christmas is also painfully quiet.